mlhommet/plugin-autopickup/README.md

 # Auto pick up Voice call
-This plugins will directly connect agents to inbound calls reservations.
+This plugins directly connects agents to inbound calls reservations by accepting and selecting the task.
 It is compatible with the outbound dialpad.

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).